 Elsewhere, a fun thing after the grito is for the kids to spray everyone with silly string or sticky powder in a can.
 I’ve seen this after soccer victories too.
 This sleepy girl and her family are selling eggs full of powder and confetti to throw at people:

 The party goes on, before and after the grito.
 If small towns don’t have a stage set up for live bands, they at least have an extra loud DJ:

 I’ve never been to a beach on September 15 or 16.
 I get a few days off work, but so does everyone else, so it’s not the ideal time to travel.

 Mexico is a big, diverse country with regional cultural differences in every corner.
-It’s a bad country for generalizations – I’m just describing what I’ve seen here in the center of the country.
-Each region has at least one thing in common: deep, colorful, musical, delicious culture.
+It’s a bad country for generalizations.
+I’m just describing what I’ve seen here in the center of the country.
+Each region has at least one thing in common, however: a deep, colorful, musical, delicious culture.

 If you’ve been to a different sort of Mexican Independence party, please tell me about it below.